mnott/texdown/README.md

 Notice that we did not use the -projects parameter to specify the root folder at which you want to start your processing.
-If this is the case, **texdown.pl** will try to locate a folder that has the same name as the database - in the above example, it will just use **Dissertation**.
+If this is the case, **TeXDown** will try to locate a folder that has the same name as the database - in the above example, it will just use **Dissertation**.

 So if you want to specify another root folder, you can do so:

-    ./texdown.pl Dissertation -projects Content
+    ./texdown.pl Dissertation -p Content

 Piping the result into some file:

-    ./texdown.pl Dissertation -projects Content >document.tex
+    ./texdown.pl Dissertation -p Content >document.tex

 If you do not have the Scrivener project in your working directory, you can chose any other way to call it, so like: